ibaaj/DungArgumentationFrameworkGUI/README.md

 chmod +x ./heureka/build
 ```

-If you are on OSX you need to change the include path, so edit the file ```./heureka/build``` and replace the line 3 with
+If you are on OSX you need to change the include path to build heureka.
+Edit the file ```./heureka/build``` and replace the line 3 with :

 ```g++ --std=c++11 -O3 -I /usr/local/include/eigen3 -o heureka *.cpp```

 instead of what it is written.

 ### Install heureka